-The School has continued to provide a Catholic preparatory education for girls aged 2 \(^3\)4 to 11 and boys aged 2 \(^3\)4 to 7.
-The pupil numbers for the year averaged 303, 61\% Catholic (2017: 300, 61\% Catholic).
+The School has continued to provide a Catholic preparatory education for girls aged 2 3⁄4 to 11 and boys aged 2 3⁄4 to 7.
+The pupil numbers for the year averaged 299, 53% Catholic (2018: 303, 61% Catholic).

-During the year bursaries of £163,920 (2017: £94,500) were awarded in line with the School's policy on financial support.
+During the year bursaries of £194,605 (2018: £163,920) were awarded in line with the School's policy on financial support.
 Bursaries and hardship payments are awarded based on financial means testing.
 The amount awarded to any pupil may vary depending on individual family circumstances and can cover up to 100% of the school fees plus other costs connected to attendance.
 These awards are reviewed annually.
 Prospective parents are made aware of the Bursary policy through a variety of ways, including a prominent position on the website.
-During the year the School has also provided a grant of £15,000 to support a Roman Catholic state funded school in its promotion and provision of Roman Catholic education.
-This grant was provided to enable the school to employ a counsellor for a year, new seating for their outdoor areas and chairs for their chapel.

 In setting the fees, the Trustees have had regard to the level of fees that are appropriate for the educational services provided and the ability of parents to be able to pay them.
-The Trustees have set the amount of fees such that the School is able to produce a surplus which can be employed in providing bursaries to those who could not afford to pay the fees and to fund the use of the School's facilities, resources and staff to provide for the advancement of the objects of the School and to provide public benefit by other means to members of the wider community.
+The Trustees have set the amount of fees such that the School is able to produce a surplus which can be employed in providing bursaries to those who could not afford to pay the fees and to fund the use of the School's facilities, resources and staff to provide for the advancement of the objectives and aims of the School and to provide public benefit by other means to members of the wider community.